Mersanko/crudwebapp/README.md

 > - Run the server "python app.py"
 > - Try the web app, Enjoy!
 ---
+#### Dependecies
+> - Python virtual env
+- Virtualenv is used to manage Python packages for different projects.
+Using virtualenv allows you to avoid installing Python packages globally which could break system tools or other projects.
+You can install virtualenv using pip.
+> - Python Flask (with extensions)
+- Flask is a web development micro-framework in Python.
+> - Python Flask-MySQLdb
+- Flask-MySQLdb provides MySQL connection for Flask.
+> - Python pyyaml
+- yaml is a human-readable data-serialization language.
+It is commonly used for configuration files and in applications where data is being stored or transmitted in short in it use in the confiuration of the database connection.
+---
 #### Important Features of this Web App
 ###
 > - Login experience for admin or the person who can manage the student data.